Cambridge English: Young Learners: A2 Flyers

 The Speaking test has four parts.
 In the computer-based test, the learner responds to audio and visual prompts, and will answer a few warm up questions to get them used to interacting with an animated character.
 In the paper-based test the learner takes the test with an examiner.
-(Someone they know will introduce them to the examiner and explain what is going to happen in their own language.)
+(Someone they know will introduce them to the examiner and explain what is going to happen in their language.)

 In Part 1 the examiner greets the child and asks them their name.
 The examiner gives the child a picture.
 The examiner keeps another picture, which is similar but has some differences.
 The examiner reads some sentences about the picture they have and the child must look at their picture and say how it is different.
-Part 1 tests understanding differences, talking about colour, size, number, position, how people or things look, what people are doing, etc.
+Part 1 tests understanding differences, talking about colours, sizes, numbers, positions, how people or things look, what people are doing, etc.

 In Part 2 the child and the examiner each have two similar pictures (e.g. two different classrooms).
 The examiner has information about one of the pictures.
 The child has information about the other pictures.
 The examiner asks the child questions about one picture.
-Then the child asks similar questions about the other picture.
-Part 2 tests answering questions with short answers and asking questions to get information.
+Then, the child asks similar questions about the other picture.
+Part 2 tests answering questions with short answers and asking questions to get informations.

 In Part 3 the examiner shows five pictures which tell a story, and tells the child about the first picture.
 The child has to continue the story and describe the other four pictures.
 Part 3 tests understanding the beginning of a story, continuing a story and describing pictures.

 In Part 4 the examiner asks the child some questions about themselves (e.g. school, family, birthday, hobbies or holidays).
 Part 4 tests understanding and responding to personal questions.